Cap-go/website/content/blog/self-hosted-live-updates.md

 ## Get started

 I'm excited to bring the power of Live Updates to more enterprises than ever.
-Organizations and app users alike will quickly realize the benefits of Capgo’s secure distribution of over-the-air app updates.
+Organizations and Ionic app users alike will quickly realize the benefits of Capgo’s secure distribution of over-the-air app updates.

 For more information on Self-hosted Live Updates by Capgo, you can [check out the docs](https://docs.capgo.app/tooling/cli#upload-version).
 Ready to deploy instant app updates directly to your users?
 [Register here today!](https://web.capgo.app/register)